solarissmoke/Simple-Stats/README.md

 - Referrers
 - Search queries leading to your site

-Simple Stats is not a fully-fledged analytics application — for that you might consider Piwik.
+Simple Stats is not a fully-fledged analytics application â€” for that you might consider Piwik.

 ## Installation